Payments from GTA

 – Published pursuant to O.C.G.A.
 50-25-4.

 The GTA office of procurement defines best value procurement as a "cost/benefit analysis to define the best combination of vendor performance capability, quality, services, time and cost considerations over the useful life of the product or service for the state of Georgia."
 (Dictionary of Purchasing Terms, Fifth Edition, National Institute of Government Purchasing)

 Published for all acquisition personnel

-Vendors who are interested in doing business with GTA are encouraged to register online through the Department of Administrative Services (DOAS) Team Georgia marketplace for suppliers to submit bids for GTA solicitations that may be posted to the Georgia procurement registry.
+Vendors who are interested in doing business with GTA are encouraged to register online through the DOAS Team Georgia marketplace for suppliers to submit bids for GTA solicitations that may be posted to the Georgia procurement registry (GPR) and Jaggaer Sourcing Director registry.

 Vendors who are interested in doing business with other Georgia state government agencies are encouraged to monitor the Georgia procurement registry for opportunities and information.